like2000/PyHEADTAIL/README.md

   - Deleted transverse calculations from slices (need discussions with transverse development)
   - Deleted transverse coordinates from beam (need discussions with transverse development)
   - Reorganisation of the slices module
-  	- The different coordinates type is redone, now all the calculations are done in theta and the results converted to z or tau
+  	- The different coordinates type is redone, a function to convert values from one coordinates type to another is included to reduce the code length
-  	  - We should be careful for the sorting in z, as head and tail are reversed (sorting should be inversed)
   	- Constant_space_histogram is not faster than constant_space (weird correlation, does not give the same result whether you use intensity effects or not... needs proper profiling...)
   	- Constant_space is now the reference (and is constant frame also)
   	- Constant_charge is working, but the losses are not taken into account (the frame can diverge...)